raspberrypilearning/nature-rover/en/step_4.md

 --- task ---

-Look at the rovers costumes.
-There are four animations available.
-The rover can extend it's arm, drill in the ground, suck in air and extend a solar panel.
+Look at the rovers' costumes.
+There are six animations available.
+The rover can extend its arm, drill in the ground, suck in air, extend a solar panel, take a picture, or scoop something up.
 You can add more animation sequences if you like, by duplicating and editing the costumes.

 --- /task ---

-When we want to organise a lot of code, such as several costume changes, it is useful to use a programming technique called functions.
+When we want to organise a lot of code, such as several costume changes, it is useful to use a programming technique called a **function**.
 In Scratch functions are called `My Blocks`{:class="block3custom"}

 In this first example, a function will be used to animate the rover's arm, to make it look like it is grabbing something.